tanishrajh/campuscore/README.md

 ✔️ 1.
 Campus-Verified Login

-Students log in using their official SIT email (USN@sit.ac.in) and set a password.
+Students log in using their official SIT email (USN@sit.ac.in).
+And set a password

 ---